rahulpoluri/lutend/development.md

 - Now you can open your browser and interact with these URLs:

-Frontend, built with Docker, with routes handled based on the path: http://localhost:5173
+Admin Dashboard, built with Docker, with routes handled based on the path: http://localhost:5173

 Backend, JSON based web API based on OpenAPI: http://localhost:8000